Are mental health and oral health connected?

 Substance abuse is also a real concern when it comes to both mental health and oral health.
 Alcohol has a high acid content and erodes your enamel.
 The nicotine within your cigarettes works to loosen the lower esophageal sphincter, leading to acid reflux.
 Drinking too much coffee will also lead to acid reflux.

 Alcohol is a depressant that relaxes your muscles and impairs your cognitive function.
 Alcoholism can lead to chronic depression and anxiety.
 Research shows that depressed people are less likely to look after their teeth properly due to disinterest and apathy.

 Specific forms of prescription medication may cause side effects that lead to tooth decay and poor oral health.

 Psychotropic drugs, in particular, can cause tooth and gum issues because they can limit the production of saliva, leading to xerostomia.
 This condition consequently causes tooth loss and gum disease.

 In some cases, medication can cause bruxism (or teeth grinding).
 If untreated, this grinding can cause severe tooth decay.

 Can Stress And Anxiety Cause Mouth Problems?

-If you already suffer from an anxiety or depressive disorder, you may also find that relatively routine dental treatment is particularly uncomfortable.
+If you already suffer from an anxiety or major depressive disorder, you may also find that even routine dental treatment is uncomfortable.
 Stress and anxiety disorders may heighten the sufferer’s perception of discomfort.